 • Professionals from Canada and Mexico may qualify for TN professional visas.

 • The H-1B1 visa for citizens of Singapore or Chile is similar to the H-1B.
 5,400 are set aside annually for citizens of Singapore, while 1,400 are reserved for Chileans.

 • Individuals with extraordinary abilities and significant accomplishments in certain fields may qualify for the O-1 visa.

 • The J-1 visa is for individuals working or training in the U.S. in particular career fields.

-Many H-1B-eligible international workers will qualify for at least one of these visas.
+Many H-1B-eligible international workers will qualify for at least one of these visas, according to our business immigration attorneys.
 Scores of U.S.-based employers choose one or more of these alternatives to the H-1B visa and are pleased with the results.
-Every visa takes time, and there’s inevitably some wrinkle or complication in the process, so employers should discuss their visa needs and related concerns with an experienced Ohio immigration attorney as soon as those needs and concerns emerge.
+Every visa takes time, and there’s inevitably some wrinkle or complication in the process, so employers should discuss their visa needs and related concerns with an experienced Ohio business immigration attorney as soon as those needs and concerns emerge.